BACnet Application

 Online Engineering

 The BACnet network is browsed for BACnet devices.
-If devices exist, these can be created quickly and easily in WinCC OA.
-Additionally, the devices can be browsed for objects, which can also be created in WinCC OA.
+If devices exist, they can be created quickly and easily in WinCC OA.
+The devices can be further browsed for objects, which can then also be created in WinCC OA.

 A tabular list of found/created devices or objects allows a direct configuration of these devices/objects via faceplates.
-Additionally, with the aid of the Engineering Explorer new, not engineered objects can be created in the device and again deleted from the device.
+With the aid of the Explorer, new, not configured objects can be created in or deleted from devices.

 Offline Engineering

-The device information is read in from EDE files and displayed in the table of the Engineering Explorer.
-Objects that have been imported from an EDE file can be created in WinCC OA and possibly deleted again.
+The device information is read in from EDE files and displayed in the table of the Explorer.
+Objects that have been imported from an EDE file can be created and/or deleted in WinCC OA.
 The configuration of devices/objects is also possible via faceplates.